 Pumpkin Seed Brittle

-We almost never have anything with peanuts in the house due to Logan’s severe peanut allergy, and if we do it is usually something packaged, like a peanut butter cup.
+We almost never have anything with peanuts in the house due to my son’s severe peanut allergy, and if we do it is usually something packaged, like a peanut butter cup.
 I don’t think I’d ever buy a bag of peanuts with him living here.

 There are plenty of other nuts that you can use in brittle, but often times tree nut options are labeled as “processed with peanuts,” which he can’t eat either.